browserstack/selenide-browserstack/README.md

 ## Running your tests

-- To run a parallel tests, run `mvn test -P sample`
+- To run a parallel tests, run `mvn test -P sample-test`
-- To run local tests, run `mvn test -P local`
+- To run local tests, run `mvn test -P sample-local-test`
-- To run a full suite of tests, run `mvn test -P suite`

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)